dotnet/docs-maui/docs/user-interface/controls/titlebar.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-titlebar)

-The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TitleBar> is a view that lets you to add a custom title bar to a <xref:Microsoft.Maui.Controls.Window> to match the personality of your app.
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.TitleBar> is a view that enables you to add a custom title bar to a <xref:Microsoft.Maui.Controls.Window> to match the personality of your app.
 The following diagram shows the components of the <xref:Microsoft.Maui.Controls.TitleBar>:

 :::image type="content" source="media/titlebar/titlebar-overview.png" alt-text=".NET MAUI Titlebar overview." border="false":::